Redesign API tryout for developers to test APIs on developer portal

 Enhance API Tryout user experience

-"API Tryout" is an essential functionality in the Developer Portal, which allows developers to directly test API calls within their browsers by reducing development time by avoiding setting up complex testing environments.
+"API Tryout" is an essential functionality in the Developer Portal.
+It allows developers to test API calls directly within their browsers, reducing development time by avoiding setting up complex testing environments.

 Challenge

-Currently, the usual time developers spend on completing the authentication and trying out the API is around 30 minutes or more.
-Users are frustrated about jumping between different platforms throughout the process and spending time finding the API documentation to understand the parameters used in the code.
+Currently, the usual time developers spend on completing the authentication and trying out the API is around 30 minutes.
+Users are frustrated about jumping between different platforms throughout the process and spending time finding the API documentation.

 Solution